 The second option is to move her to another box.

 Be prepared to get pecked when you do this.
 It is probably best to move her at night.
 You’ll want to have her nest, food, and water already set up so you can simply pick her up and put her back on her eggs where she will be happy again.

 3. Incubating, Hatching, and Raising New Chicks

 This step is really easy on you because she does all of the work.

-She will continue to set on these eggs, keep them warm, and move them as frequently as they need to be moved.
-Once they have hatched she will care for her eggs too.
+She will continue to sit on these eggs, keep them warm, and move them as frequently as they need to be moved.
+Once they have hatched she will care for her chicks too.

-After they are hatched, you have another set of decisions:
+After they are hatched, you have another set of decisions to make: